 In 2013, Florida's economic growth remained in positive territory, matching the state's revised 2012 growth rate.
-State Gross Domestic Product (GDP) showed Florida with a ranking of 18th in the nation with a real growth gain of 2.2%, moving Florida above the slowing national average of 1.8%.
+State Gross Domestic Product (GDP) showed Florida with a ranking of 18th in the nation with a real growth gain of 2.2%, moving Florida above the slowing national average of 1.8% for the first time since 2006.